-- 4 At the moment, there already exists a XES standard [B15] (which has not been endorsed by the IEEE), 5 which comes with a reference implementation called OpenXES [B12].
-The IEEE XES Standard differs - 6 from the XES 2.0 standard in the following respects (see also [B28]): - Events in logs.
+- At the moment, there already exists a XES standard [B15] (which has not been endorsed by the IEEE), which comes with a reference implementation called OpenXES [B12].
+The IEEE XES Standard differs from the XES 2.0 standard in the following respects (see also [B29]): - Events in logs.
 In the XES 2.0 standard, every event had to be contained in some trace.
-In the 8 IEEE XES Standard, events may also be contained by the log itself. - 9 Classifiers use ordered attribute keys.
-In the XES 2.0 standard, a classifier corresponds to a set of 10 attribute keys.
-In the IEEE XES Standard, a classifier corresponds to a list of attribute keys. - 11 Trace classifier.
+In the IEEE XES Standard, events may also be contained by the log itself. - Classifiers use ordered attribute keys.
+In the XES 2.0 standard, a classifier corresponds to a set of attribute keys.
+In the IEEE XES Standard, a classifier corresponds to a list of attribute keys. - Trace classifier.
 In the XES 2.0 standard, only event classifiers were defined.
-In the IEEE XES 12 Standard, also a trace classifier is defined, which allows to classify an entire trace.
-This can be 13 useful in case the events in that trace lack the attributes for a corresponding event classifier. - 14 List attribute values.
-In the XES 2.0 standard, a list could not have any metadata as all attributes of 15 the list were considered to be values of this list.
-In the IEEE XES Standard, there is a new element 16 called values to hold the list values, which allows for the list metadata. - 17 Container attributes.
+In the IEEE XES Standard, also a trace classifier is defined, which allows to classify an entire trace.
+This can be useful in case the events in that trace lack the attributes for a corresponding event classifier. - List attribute values.
+In the XES 2.0 standard, a list could not have any metadata as all attributes of the list were considered to be values of this list.
+In the IEEE XES Standard, there is a new element called values to hold the list values, which allows for the list metadata. - Container attributes.
 In the XES 2.0 standard, a container attribute was defined.
-In the IEEE XES 18 Standard, this attribute has been dropped.
-The list attribute suffices. - 19 Lifecycle extension.
+In the IEEE XES Standard, this attribute has been dropped.
+The list attribute suffices. - Lifecycle extension.
 In the XES 2.0 standard, only the transition labels were defined.
-In the IEEE 20 XES Standard, also the state labels (as introduced by [B20]) are used.
+In the IEEE XES Standard, also the state labels (as introduced by [B21]) are used. - Timestamps.
+In the XES 2.0 standard, timestamps could be local timestamps, that is, they were allowed to lack relevant time zone information.
+In the IEEE XES Standard, timestamps are required to in UTC time, which enforces either using the UTC time zone or using a time offset to the UTC time zone.